TonioGela/blog/content/gh-action-in-scala.md

 To sum up, we need a library/framework/stack that offers comfy APIs to read the content of environment variables and write stuff into files that have been compiled for Scala.js.

-Unluckily the Scala standard library won't be enough even for such a simple task (unless you'll manually call some node.js APIs), so why don't we pick __*a tech stack that offers a resource-safe referentially transparent way to perform these operations and that has **a nice **asynchronous** API to** call other processes, like other command line tools*__?
+Unluckily the Scala standard library won't be enough even for such a simple task (unless you'll manually call some node.js APIs).
+If only there was __*a tech stack that offers a resource-safe referentially transparent way to perform these operations and that has **a nice **asynchronous** API to** call other processes, like other command line tools*__!

 ### Typelevel toolkit